 During the surgery after the doctor found and burned the problematic area in the heart, it was like flipping a switch off.
 (You have to be awake during the procedure,.
 It’s totally fine and less scary than it sounds).

 Every day I feel like I’m strong, that I’m not as fragile and breakable as I used to feel.
 I’m happy to see that even not doing crazy weights I’m not outsourcing my health to the system.
-I’m responsible for my well being and that includes keeping the body in shape, eating nutritious foods, and resting properly.
+I’m responsible for my well-being and that includes keeping the body in shape, eating nutritious foods, and resting properly.

-I’m just so glad I had this chance encounter with Bigger Leaner Stronger and that knowledge allied with my dedication and perseverance turned me the best version of myself.
+I’m just so glad I had this chance encounter with Bigger Leaner Stronger and that knowledge allied with my dedication and perseverance turned me into the best version of myself.
 Still, so much more work to do and I’m happy to get it done.